%20(2).avif)

 Here are some reasons to use tools in the service mesh category:

-Linkerd is typically a strong fit for Kubernetes-first platforms that want default-on mTLS and standardized telemetry with a smaller footprint.
-Trade-offs can include fewer advanced traffic management features than feature-heavy meshes, and it is generally not aimed at mixed VM and Kubernetes deployments.
+Linkerd is typically a strong fit for Kubernetes-first platforms that want mTLS and uniform telemetry with a smaller footprint and simpler operational model.
+Trade-offs can include fewer advanced traffic management features than some alternatives, and it is generally not intended for mixed VM and Kubernetes service mesh deployments.

 Common alternatives include Istio, Consul, and AWS App Mesh.
-For implementation details, see Linkerd documentation.
+For feature and architecture details, see the Linkerd overview.

 Our experience with Linkerd helped us build repeatable rollout patterns, operational runbooks, and automation that let clients secure and observe Kubernetes service-to-service traffic while keeping performance predictable and day-2 operations practical.